TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 4/1 Corinthians 4.14.md

 ---

-I write not these things to shame you, but to admonish you as my beloved children.
+I don't write these things to shame you, but to admonish you as my beloved children.